Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 Adam Clark Square, Budapest: Adam Clark Square with Buda Castle Funicular and tunnel entrance Historic transportation hub at the base of Castle Hill |

 Designed by Ádám Clark (the engineer behind the Széchenyi Chain Bridge), construction occurred between 1853 and 1857.
 This was a major feat of engineering that involved more manual labor than a gym full of personal trainers.
-Workers dug through solid limestone using picks, shovels, and probably a lot of complaining.
+Workers dug through solid limestone using picks, shovels and probably a lot of complaining.
 The tunnel is 350 meters long with a single lane for cars in each direction and a separate lane for pedestrians who enjoy walking through mountains.

 |